 Let us know your average monthly income as an inspiration to our readers if you are OK with that.

-I earn $1000-$1200 in months where I don’t feel like working much and am doing freelance writing part-time.
+I earn $1000-$1200 monthly when I don’t feel like working much and work as a part-time freelance writer.

-Thank you very much for the introduction and especially for revealing your income without any hesitation.
+Thank you very much for the introduction and especially for revealing your income without hesitation.

 I would like to do this interview under three main sections.

-1. As my first question, I would love to hear how you started your journey as a freelancer?
+1. As my first question, I would love to hear how you started your journey as a freelance writer.

 I started my career by doing a lot of cold email outreach.
 And that is how I landed my first client.

 After that, my first client was so impressed that they recommended me to their friends, and a new freelance writer was born:)

 Note: The process of cold email outreach to get your first client, I picked up from here.